jaime-garvey/web_personalization_portfolio/README.md

 The marketer ultimately has a goal to inspire some action (e.g., buying a product, downloading a white paper, booking a demo).
 However, the ideal path that is intended for the user to follow in their exploration of a product or service may be far different than their actual path.

+Consider these example page flows from the Google Merchandise Store to illustrate how similar exploratory paths can results in vasly different performance.

 ![Page Flow Example](https://jaime-garvey.github.io/images/portfolio/web/page_flow.gif)